 Parents may be liable for the negligent or criminal acts of their children.
 In most cases, this begins when children reach the age of reason and ends at the age of majority.
-This means parents can be subject to lawsuits or criminal sanctions if their children commit crimes or cause injuries or property damage to a third party.
+Parental responsibility laws can subject parents to lawsuits or criminal sanctions if their children commit crimes or cause injuries or property damage to a third party.

 Civil Parental Liability

-In all 50 states, parents are responsible for all malicious or willful property damage done by their children.
+In all 50 states, parents are responsible for malicious or willful property damage done by their children.
 In many states, parents may have responsibility for negligence in failing to supervise their children or in motor vehicle accidents.
 This is called civil parental liability because it's non-criminal.
 The parent is obligated only to financially compensate the party harmed by his or her child's actions.

-Parental civil liability is intended to compensate victims of torts and to encourage parental control and supervision.
+Parental civil liability is intended to compensate victims of torts (wrongful acts) and to encourage parental control and supervision.
 Parental civil liability generally begins when the minor is between eight and ten years old and ends at the age of majority, which is between 18 and 21, depending on state law.
 Compensation is normally limited to actual damages and court costs.
 In some states, parental liability can extend to attorney fees as well.

-Laws regarding the monetary limits on damages that can be collected, the age limits of the child, and the inclusion of personal injury in the tort claim vary by state.
-Hawaii's parental liability law remains one of the most broadly applied, as it doesn't limit the financial recovery, and it imposes liability for both negligent and intentional torts by the minor child.
+State civil liability laws can vary widely.
+Hawaii's parental liability law remains one of the most broadly applied, as it doesn't limit financial recovery, and it imposes liability for both negligent and intentional torts by the minor child.
 Parents are wise to learn the laws of their state.